pavlosconstas/pavlosconstas/README.md

 - 👋 Hi, I’m @pavlosconstas
 - 👀 I’m interested in web developement, Linux, open-source,
-- 🌱 I’m currently learning Python, Flutter/Dart.
+- 🌱 I’m currently learning Python, React, React Native, JavaScript/
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me email: penguin.the.chef@gmail.com

 <!---
 penguinthechef/penguinthechef is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.